kazurayam/materialstore-examples/docs/index.md

 Several years ago when I worked for an IT company, I endeavored to develop automated UI tests for their Web applications.
-I studied Selenum WebDriver in Java.
+I studied Selenium WebDriver in Java.
 I studied the following article to learn how to take screenshots of web pages.

 -   [Guru99, How to Take Screenshot in Selenium WebDriver](https://www.guru99.com/take-screenshot-selenium-webdriver.html)

-I retyped the sample code.
-Here I will quote the source codes.
+I retyped their sample code.
+Here I will quote the entire source codes.

     package guru99.selenium.screenshot;